Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - Construct an HTTP request URI and an HTTPS request URI.
 - Invoke the GetCurrentApplicationCallbackUri method and construct an HTTPS request URI.
 - Invoke the AuthenticateAsync and GetCurrentApplicationCallbackUri methods.
 - Invoke the AuthenticateAsync method and construct an HTTPS request URI.

 ### 31.You want to create a class of which only a single instance can exist.
 Which design pattern best fits this objective?
 - Adapter
-- Singleton
+- Singleton <= Correct
 - Bridge
 - Decorator